nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---
 #### Clear Schedule For A Day
-A summary of the general procedure of clearing a plan scheduled for a paricular day of the schedule in WerkIt! is as follows:
+A summary of the general procedure of clearing a plan scheduled for a particular day of the schedule in WerkIt! is as follows:
 1. User enters the command `schedule /clear <day number>`.
 2. The application will locate the index in the DayList which stores the corresponding `Day` object.
    This `Day` object will then be deleted from the DayList.
 For example, if `schedule /clear 1` command is entered,